All Episodes

 Well, all right, so this is a relatively new phenomenon.

-This whole disappearing thing, invisibility in effect, I've really, you're the first to bring this to my attention.
+This whole disappearing thing, invisibility, in effect, you're the first to bring this to my attention.

 But we've had over the years so many cases of people seeing UFO occupants or abductees or whatnot just disappear before your very eyes.

-I have a case, too, which is not investigated at all, but it's just a report, but it's just intriguing in this context.
+I have a case, too, which is not investigated at all, but it's just a report.

-A woman and her daughter told me about this, was driving through some very dense fog, going
+But it's just intriguing in this context that a woman and her daughter told me about this, was driving through some very dense fog, going very slowly, and they crashed into something which they could not see and stopped the car.

 But I think we've got a lot of suggestive accounts like this that do buttress this idea, at least, that we have to consider this invisibility issue.